Kid Rock: Personal life

-Relationships

 In eighth grade, Ritchie began an on-and-off relationship with classmate Kelley South Russell that lasted for the next decade.
-In summer 1993, Russell gave birth to his son, Robert James Ritchie Jr. They raised a total of three children together, two of whom Ritchie believed to be his.
+In summer 1993, Russell gave birth to their son, Robert James Ritchie Jr. They raised a total of three children together, two of whom Ritchie believed to be his.
 They split up in late 1993 when Ritchie discovered that only one of the two was his.
 He subsequently raised his son as a single father.

 In 2000, Rolling Stone reported that Ritchie was dating model Jaime King.
 He began dating actress Pamela Anderson in 2001 and they became engaged in April 2002, but ended their relationship in 2003.
 They later reconciled and were married in July 2006.
 Three months later, on November 10, it was announced that Anderson, who had been pregnant with Ritchie's child, had miscarried.
 On November 27, she filed for divorce from Ritchie in Los Angeles County Superior Court, citing irreconcilable differences.
 Ritchie later claimed that the divorce was due to Anderson openly criticizing his mother and sister in front of his son.

 In 2014, Ritchie became a grandfather when his son's girlfriend gave birth to a daughter.
 In November 2017, he became engaged to longtime girlfriend Audrey Berry.
+The couple met not long after he and Anderson finalized their divorce in 2007.
+By 2025, the couple were no longer together.

 Ritchie is an ordained minister and has a firearm collection.
+He has called Nashville a part-time home since 2005, and also splits time between his native Michigan and Alabama.

-Public image
+Public image and controversies

+Ritchie oversees The Kid Rock Foundation, a charity that raises funds for multiple causes, including campaigns that sent "Kid Rock care packages" to U.S. military personnel stationed overseas.
+Ritchie is an advocate for affordable concert tickets.
+He sells tickets at the lowest possible price to increase concert attendance among lower-income consumers and discourage scalping.
+Instead of getting paid for the show, he gets a percentage of concession and ticket sales.

 In 1989, Ritchie became a shareholder of the independent record label Top Dog Records, formed by Alvin Williams and Earl Blunt of EB-Bran Productions, in 1988; Ritchie's investment in the company gave him 25% ownership.
 In 2001, he filed a lawsuit to gain full control over the Top Dog record label, resulting in his receiving full ownership of the label in 2003.
 Ritchie also founded Kid Rock's Made in Detroit restaurant and bar, which specializes in Southern-style cuisine.